Kedarnadhsharma/twin/README.md

 # 🤖 AI Digital Twin

 An AI-powered Digital Twin chatbot that represents you on your personal/professional website.
-Built with FastAPI, OpenAI GPT-4o-mini, and deployable to AWS using Terraform.
+Built with FastAPI, OpenAI GPT-4o-mini, Next.js, and deployed to AWS using Terraform with GitHub Actions CI/CD.

 ## 📋 Table of Contents